 Kaiser Foundation of Northern California Innovation Grant (Kaiser Permanente Northern California Community Benefit Programs)

-- Will create a prototype and procedural manual for the development of a training model for pastoral and mental health care by individuals with histories of cultural trauma.
+- Created the first version of a prototype and procedural manual for the development of a training model for pastoral and mental health care by individuals with histories of cultural trauma.

-- Will create a prototype of a Trust Network, consisting of community activist, pastoral care providers, and mental health professionals who have training and expertise in collaborative, culturally sensitive care.
+- Created a prototype of a Trust Network, consisting of community activist, pastoral care providers, and mental health professionals who have training and expertise in collaborative, culturally sensitive care.

-- Will survey 11 African American churches about mental health and spirituality
+- Surveyed 11 African American churches about mental health and spirituality

-- Will create a Toolbox for African-American pastors to help congregations understand and find resources for mental health and give appropriate referrals
+- Created a Toolbox for African-American pastors to help congregations understand and find resources for mental health and give appropriate referrals

-- Will conduct in-service training for Kaiser Permanente physicians and mental health professionals that stems from research findings.
+- Conducted an in-service training for Kaiser Permanente physicians and mental health professionals that stems from Project Trust’s research findings.